erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 ### Look up the key

 Extract the `keyId` from the request's `Authorization` header.
-It MUST contain a Base64-encoded RSA public key (we use `keyId` parameter to transfer the *actual key*, not its ID).
+It MUST contain a HEX-encoded SHA-256 fingerprint.
 If it doesn't, then you MUST respond with HTTP 400 error message.

 The key MUST match at least one of the **public client keys** published in the [Registry Service][registry-api].
 Consult [Registry API][registry-api] for